If a webpage or link won’t open on Mac

 Try entering /index.html or /index.htm at the end of the address.

-Some websites prevent using a browser they do not recognize.
+Some websites prevent using a browser they do not recognise.
 Contact the administrator of the website to find out if it prevents using some browsers.